For Questions That Don't Have One Right Answer.

 Research Markers

 Council members can flag topics that need deeper investigation with [RESEARCH: query] markers.
-These trigger extra lore retrieval in the next round, so the debate can get more specific as it goes.
+These trigger extra retrieval in the next round, so the session can get more specific as it goes.